AnthonyHongXiao/AnthonyHongXiao.github.io/content/_index.md

 ## About Me
 {{< imageRight src="/images/photos/Portrait.jpg" alt="Photo credit: Pascal." caption="Photo credit: Pascal." width="20%" >}}
 Hello!
 I am Anthony, a senior undergraduate at **Washington University in St. Louis (WUSTL)**, majoring in joint program Econ+CS, with a double major in Mathematics.
-My early study in architecture and art led me to an interest in **geometry**, which I now explore with a focus on **data** in a broad sense.
+My early study in architecture and art led me to an interest in **geometry**, which I now explore with an additional layer of **data** in a broad sense.
 I’m interested in various geometric structures, including symplectic and noncommutative geometry, as well as probabilistic and coarse geometry.
 I also enjoy visual models in low-dimensional topology and discrete differential geometry.

-I recently participated in the geometry processing program at [MIT SGI](https://sgi.mit.edu/sgi-2024), where I took part in a tutorial week and group projects guided by both industry professionals and academics.
-I’m currently working on my undergraduate thesis in symplectic geometry and toric manifolds with Prof. Tang Xiang.
+I recently participated in the geometry processing program at [MIT SGI](https://sgi.mit.edu/sgi-2024) and am currently working on my undergraduate thesis in symplectic and toric manifolds with Prof. [Xiang Tang](https://www.math.wustl.edu/~xtang/).

 Outside of math 🔢, I enjoy reading social theories 📖, listening to classical music 🎻, traveling ⛰️, and spending time with my cat 🐈.
 {{< imageRight src="/images/photos/cat.jpg" alt="cat" caption="my cat Qiu-qiu." width="20%" >}}